Peck Slip School P.S. 343

 Students learn both traditional and alternative approaches to operating with numbers, and are expected to master addition and multiplication facts.

-We request parents allow us to adhere to this timeline.
-Research shows that when children memorize facts and procedures before exploring their conceptual bases they are less fluent and confident as mathematicians later on.
+We emphatically request that parents allow us to adhere to this timeline.
+Research shows that when children memorize facts and procedures before exploring their conceptual bases they are less successful in mathematics later on.

 Social and Emotional Learning